TheRandomFox/cnc-mill-prognostics-software/readme.txt

 ****************************************

-Read mill.mat file; extract contents of 'mill' key and unused flat dimension Original format == dict, read from MATLAB array
+Reads mill.mat file
-New format == numpy array
+Original format == dict, read from MATLAB array Convert into Pandas dataframe

 ##### milldat structure #####
 milldat[x][y][z][0]:
-x = experiment index, len==167 (each case done multiple times, varying by duration) y = field index, len==13 z = sensor data index for y=7:12, len==9000; for y=0:6, len==1
+x = experiment index, len==167 (each case measured multiple times as duration progresses) y = field index, len==13 z = sensor data index for y=7:12, len==9000; for y=0:6, len==1
 [0] = for some reason each individual value in each list is in a (1,) array; Must use a 4th dimension to extract the values.